Taylor Spatial Frame: Infection

 Best practice for maintenance of pin sites is unclear and requires more study.
 Common practice involves the regular cleaning of the pin sites with chlorhexidine gluconate solution (advice varies from every day to every week), regular showering, and dressing of sites that exude liquid with non-woven gauze soaked in chlorhexidine gluconate.
 This dressing can be held in place with bungs or makeshift clips or by twisting around the wire.

 Advice varies as to whether scab tissue or any "crust" surrounding a pin site should be maintained.
 With some literature arguing that this acts as a barrier to entry, while other literature argues this may increase the risk of infection.

-Cost of treatment

-The taylor spatial frame is a general tool for fixating and moving bone fragments in a gradual way.
-This means that costs can vary dramatically.